MarcoCaamal/Other-PHP-Framework/docs/en/exception-handling.md

 1. Catch any exceptions in the API routes
 2. Log the exceptions
 3. Return consistent JSON responses with appropriate status codes

+## Monolog Integration

+The LightWeight framework now uses Monolog for robust exception logging.
+When an exception occurs, the following information is captured:

+- Exception class and message
+- File and line where the exception occurred
+- Stack trace
+- Additional context relevant to the exception

+The integration with Monolog provides several benefits:

+- Structured logging with standardized format
+- Multiple output handlers (file, database, external services)
+- Configurable log levels for different types of exceptions
+- Advanced filtering and processing capabilities

+For more details on the Monolog integration, see [Exception Handling with Monolog](exception-handling-with-monolog.md).

 ## Best Practices